burgertime-c4/YYYY-MM-contest-findings/README.md

 - `sponsor disputed`, meaning either: "We cannot duplicate this issue" or "We disagree that this is an issue at all."
 - `sponsor acknowledged`, meaning: "Yes, technically the issue is correct, but we are not going to resolve it for xyz reasons."

+Note: Adding or changing labels other than those in this list will be automatically reverted by our bot, which will note the change in a comment on the issue.

 Add any necessary comments explaining your rationale for your evaluation of the issue.

 **Note that when the repo is public, after all issues are mitigated, wardens will read these comments; they may also be included in your C4 audit report.**